mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

  Question - what impact does the process of being driven by GDPs have on how users deal with errors?
 PERHAPS EXPLORE LATER?

+ For example,  on into the detail and types or errors.
+These include:

+  -   **Syntax and Program Errors** are errors in your code which stop the game from functioning at all, often resulting in a blank screen.
+  -   **No Behaviour Bugs** are errors which in your code which don't stop the game from functioning but your intended effect is not present when it should be.
+  -   **Glitches** don't stop your game from running but as you play you see that there is an unintended effect.
+The game does something different from what we want it to do.

  Perhaps see the above glitch examples.
 Not fully understanding every line of code can create a fun, unpredictable environment.
 We can infer from these examples that wrong behaviour may be easier to investigate and to correct than no-behaviour errors.
 Aspects of the design encourage this kinds of error.
 Certainly the process of code patching does.